How Long Is Breastmilk Good In The Fridge?

 Refrigerator Temperature for Breastmilk

-To preserve the integrity of breastmilk, it's crucial to store it at the correct refrigerator temperature.
-The ideal temperature for storing breastmilk in the fridge is at or below 40 degrees Fahrenheit (4 degrees Celsius).
+Store breastmilk at or below 40°F (4°C).
 This temperature range inhibits bacterial growth and helps keep the milk safe for consumption.
 For information on setting and maintaining your refrigerator temperature, see our article on fridge temp.
+Keep milk toward the back of the fridge, not in the door, where the temperature is most consistent.

 How Long Can Breastmilk Stay in the Fridge?